hirashahid9/Multithreaded-Server-Client-Java/README.md

 # Multithreaded-Server-Client-Java

 A client-server application for login and registration.
-It is similar to login and sign up in all the applications that we use.The credentials are verified from a database and the appropriate result shows up on the screen.
+It is similar to login and sign up in all the applications that we use.The credentials are verified from a database and the appropriate result shows up on the screen

 # Execution